This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 Um also sich zur Erkenntnis der Ideen zu erheben, muss im erkennenden Subjekt eine Veränderung vorgehen, vermöge welcher es nicht mehr Individuum ist, sondern entsprechend der ganzen Art des Objekts (der Idee), welche ebenfalls nicht einzelnes Ding, nicht Individuum ist, zum reinen Subjekt des Erkennens wird, welches die Dinge nicht mehr in ihrer Beziehung zum individuellen Willen, sondern in ihrem selbsteigenen Wesen auffasst.

 [Julius Frauenstädt: Schopenhauer-Lexikon, Vol 1, p.
-346]
+346](In order to raise to the cognition of [Platonic] Ideas, a change must occur in the subject of cognition, through which it is no longer an individual, but according to the whole kind of the object (the Idea), which also is not a single thing nor an individual.
+It becomes the pure subject of cognition, which grasps things no longer in their relation to an individual will, but in their own inner essence.)

 The 'idea' is Schopenhauer's term for essence, or the grade of objectification of the will in a particular thing.
 So, all these concepts – intuitive knowledge, distinct perceptions, pure subject of cognition – attempt to describe a superior way of knowing the essence of things, not as concepts or abstractions, but as what these particular things essentially are in themselves.